 In Erfoud itself, you can stop to see the workings of thousands of fossils made into all sorts of artifacts.
 Lunch will be in a Berber village along the way.
 At the camp, you are welcomed with a glass of tea before taking a camel ride to watch the sunset from the top of the dunes.
 Later there is dinner and the night in a nomad tent at the foot of the dunes.

 4th day: Merzouga – Zagora

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
-The itinerary continues to Zagora, the largest oasis in the Dra’a Valley and famous for the great variety of dates.
+The itinerary continues to Zagora, the largest oasis in the Dra’a Valley and famous for some 44 different varieties of dates.
 The road will take you through Taous, south-west of Erg Chebbi, Khamlia, Tafraoute Sidi Ali and Foum Mharech.
 At the end of the afternoon, we reach a hotel/riad to spend the night.

 5th day: Zagora – Marrakesh

 After breakfast, you take the road north along the ancient caravan route and discover the real Dra’a Valley with its huge palm trees and ancient villages.